Definition of Managed Services

 Managed Services Specialties

-While the term MSP may be somewhat generic these days, there are many types of MSPs who deliver specific services or manage specific types of customers.
+While the term MSP may be specific types of MSPs, there are many types of MSPs that deliver specific services or manage specific types of customers.
 Some of the more common types of solutions include security, storage, desktop, server, hosting, applications, and mobile device management.
 These specialities can be delivered to any type of customer.
-Today, cyber security is spreading throughout the global managed services community as customers from all geographies and vertical markets are struggling to stay ahead of cyber threats.
+Today, cyber security is spreading across the global managed services community as customers from all geographies and vertical markets are struggling to stay ahead of cyber threats.

 Managed Services Vertical Markets

 Just like there are many types of service offerings, there are many types of vertical markets MSPs service.
-Industries such as banking, financial services, health care, and legal, are just a few of the vertical markets that have shown high demand for MSPs for the last two decades.
+Industries such as banking, financial services, health care, and legal, are just getting high demand for MSPs for the last two decades.